Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 Risk and trade-offs

-Highlights metadata bloat, small-file, and operational-complexity risks.
+Highlights metadata growth, small-file, and operational-complexity risks.

 Connection